coolcat2012/pasnet_cplus_client/README.md

 ./rdkafka_simple_producer -s [NtripCasterURL] -r [Port] -u [Username] -p [Password] -b [KafkaBrokers] -M 1 -d [Mountpoint] -3

+it will use the mountpoint as the topic name

 ## Build from source